kumabook/kumabook.github.io/about.md

 I'm a software engineer based in tokyo.
 Things I'm good at:

-- Mobile application developing
+- iOS development with swift
-- Frontend JavaScript programming
+- Web frontend development with JavaScript,
-- Ruby on Rails
+- Server side apllication development with Ruby on Rails

 Now I'm stadying about: